"Let the peace of Christ rule in your hearts, since as members of one body you were called to peace. And be thankful." Colossians 3:15

 None of those things prepared me for a baby who wouldn’t sleep and a body that didn’t cooperate.
 With postpartum hormones raging and my coping mechanisms failing, I felt hopeless and helpless.

 I am so thankful my husband was understanding, encouraging me to visit my doctor and begin medication and counseling.
-Slowly, I began the hard work of unraveling lies I had believed for too long – that I had to be perfect for God to love me, that He didn’t approve of my mothering, and that He couldn’t love me in my desperate state (to name just a few).
+Slowly, I began the hard work of unraveling lies I had believed for too long – that I had to be perfect for God to love me, that He disapproved of my mothering, and that He couldn’t love me in my desperate state (to name just a few of the lies).

 GOD’S PEACE THROUGH SCRIPTURE

-Medicine helped me climb out of the deep emotional hole I had been stuck in, and counseling gave me the tools to move forward in a healthy way — but the most healing aspect of my journey to peace of mind was eternal, living, and active: Scripture.
+Medicine helped me climb out of the deep emotional hole I had been stuck in, and counseling gave me the tools to move forward in a healthy way — but the most healing aspect of my journey to peace of mind was God’s eternal, living, and active Word.

 At my counselor’s suggestion, I printed out verses on index cards.
 Then I taped them on my car’s dashboard, above the changing table, and by my kitchen sink.
-Each time I changed Jordan, drove him around to get him to take a nap, or washed out his bottles, I read a verse and clung to its truth.
+Whenever I changed Jordan, drove him around to get him to nap, or washed out his bottles, I read a verse and clung to its truth.

 Slowly, God’s promises and grace penetrated and replaced the lies I had believed.

-During 2020, faced with a pandemic, a dying pet, Jordan moving out of the house, and a devastating job loss, I once again turned to the Scriptures to fight my old nemesis, anxiety.
-He might have tried to make himself at home again, but I didn’t let him.
-When I couldn’t find the words to pray or read, even in the Psalms (my go-to book of the Bible when I’m struggling), I listened to worship music and sang along.
+Recently (in 2020), faced with a pandemic, a dying pet, Jordan moving out of the house, and a devastating job loss, I once again turned to the Scriptures to fight my old nemesis: anxiety.
+Anxiety might have tried to make itself at home again, but I didn’t let it.
+When I couldn’t find the words to pray or read (even in the Psalms, my go-to book of the Bible when I’m struggling), I listened to worship music and sang along.

 GOD’S PEACE, OUR UMPIRE

-I can see an aging, chubby ump – clad in black and white stripes – on the job, as thoughts like “God is disappointed in me right now” swing a bat over home plate.
-The umpire shakes his head, jerks his right hand over his head, and shouts, “You’re OUTTA HERE!”
-(And since I have an active imagination, I also see the thought slinking back to the dugout in disappointment.
-He wanted to get a home run but instead struck out.)
+I can see an aging, chubby ump (clad in black and white stripes) on the job behind home plate.
+In the batter’s box, Lies (like “God is disappointed in me right now.”) swings a bat over home plate.
+The umpire shakes his head, jerks his right hand over his head, and shouts, “You’re OUTTA HERE!” – and since I have an active imagination, I also see Lies slinking back to the dugout in disappointment.
+He wanted to get a home run but instead struck out.

 Who is the umpire in your mind?
 Is it the world, friends, culture, or social media?
 Who decides what goes in and what stays out?
 If we’re believers, we have the Holy Spirit to help us in this task.